-(Making of application)
+Making of application

-- 14.-(1) Every application for a patent- - (a) shall be made in the prescribed form and shall be filed at the Patent Office in the prescribed manner; and - (b) shall be accompanied by the fee prescribed for the purposes of this subsection (hereafter in this Act referred to as the filing fee). - (2) Every application for a patent shall contain-
+- 14.-(1) Every application for a patent - - (a) shall be made in the prescribed form and shall be filed at the Patent Office in the prescribed manner; - (b) [repealed] - (1A) Where an application for a patent is made, the fee prescribed for the purposes of this subsection ("the application fee") shall be paid not later than the end of the period prescribed for the purposes of section 15(10)(c) below. - (2) Every application for a patent shall contain - but the foregoing provision shall not prevent an application being initiated by documents complying with section 15(1) below.